mahermanns/jube-novice/episodes/benchmark_example.md

 This first step is called the *configuration* step.
 During this step CMake checks different parameters of the build environment and creates build systems files accordingly.
-This configuration step reveals information that may prove important for reproducibility later on, such as the compiler version used for the build in the output above.
+This configuration step **reveals information** that may prove **important for reproducibility** later on, such as the compiler version used for the build in the output above.

 ::: callout

+### Reproducibility Note

-While information about the build process is extremely important for reproducible performance measurements (i.e., benchmarking), it may also prove important for identifying sources for non-bitidentical results.
+While information about the build process is extremely important for **reproducible performance** measurements (i.e., benchmarking), it may also prove important for **reproducible results** when identifying sources for non-bitidentical results.
-Results are called bitidentical when two different executions of an application produces results that have the exact same bit pattern.
+Results are called bitidentical when two different executions of an application produce results that have the exact same bit pattern.

 :::